 - Other antiretroviral products: STRIBILD is a complete regimen for the treatment of HIV-1 infection.
 Do not coadminister with other antiretroviral products, including products containing any of the same active components; products containing lamivudine; products containing ritonavir; or with adefovir dipivoxil.

 - Bone effects: Decreases in bone mineral density (BMD) and mineralization defects, including osteomalacia, have been seen in patients treated with tenofovir DF.
 Consider monitoring BMD in patients with a history of pathologic fracture or risk factors for bone loss.
-In patients at risk of renal dysfunction who present with persistent or worsening bone or muscle symptoms, hypophosphatemia and osteomalacia secondary to proximal renal tubulopathy should be considered.

 - Fat redistribution and accumulation have been observed in patients receiving antiretroviral therapy.